derek-will/SocketCANSharp/README.md

 * IsoTpCommSimulator : ISO-TP communication simulation
 * ObjectOrientedDiagAppSimulator : Diagnostic Application Simulator using IsoTpCanSocket objects
 * J1939EngineSpeedTransmit : Simple application that sends the J1939 Engine Speed signal a couple of different ways using SocketCAN#
+* CanNetlinkReader : Simple application that reads out CAN interface information using Netlink through various options offered by the SocketCAN# library.

 ### Additional Information: